-Costly, paying 100% of a health plan could be more than a month of rent
+- Paying 100% of a health plan could be very expensive

-Sometime it could cost for more than individual exchange products
+- Sometimes it could cost far more than individual exchange products

 Join A Union

-Medical sharing plans are religious affilifated non-insurance alternative that pool monthly contributions from thousands of members and pay out for medical claims.
-This is one of the fastest growing health benefits product with over 1M+ members nationally.
+Medical sharing plans are typically religious-affiliated non-insurance alternatives that pool monthly contributions from thousands of members and payout for medical claims.

-Though medical sharing plans are relatively lower cost compared to insurance plans, they have strict coverage benefits that sometimes exclude pre-existing condition and diagnoses like cancer and autoimmune diseases.
+Though medical sharing plans are relatively cheaper than insurance plans, they have strict coverage benefits that sometimes exclude pre-existing conditions and diagnoses like cancer and autoimmune diseases.

 Individual monthly premium: $150-$300

-Members have to bear the cost upfront and submit claims to be reimbused
+- Members have to bear the cost upfront and submit claims to be reimbursed